Andrés de Urdaneta: Later years

 Urdaneta's successful voyage from the Philippines was acknowledged a great feat and widely celebrated in New Spain.
 He returned to his monastery in Mexico City where he was able to rest and recover from the difficult trip.
 In January, 1566, he embarked from Vera Cruz for Spain.
 Urdaneta stopped at Havana and gave an account of his voyage to Pedro Menéndez de Avilés before reaching Spain in April 1566.
 In Seville, he gave his account to the Casa de Contratación and then proceeded to Madrid where he shared his experiences and observations with Philip II at the royal court.

 Urdaneta sailed back to New Spain in 1567.
 His request to return to the Philippines and continue his missionary work was refused by his superior because of his age.
 He died at the friary in Mexico City on June 3, 1568.

 Legacy

 He wrote two accounts of his voyages: one giving the account of the Loaisa expedition was published; the other, which gives the account of his return voyage, is preserved in manuscript in the archives of the Council of the Indies.

 For more than 200 years, Spanish ships, particularly the annual Manila-Acapulco trading Galleon, used "Urdaneta's route."

 In the Philippines, the city of Urdaneta in Pangasinan was founded in 1858 but there is uncertainty whether it was named after Andrés de Urdaneta.

+URDANETA Satellite

+The Urdaneta satellite, the first high-resolution optical satellite developed by the Basque Space Technology company SATLANTIS, is named after the Augustinian friar Andrés de Urdaneta, in honour of his spirit of discovery regarding the return route from the Philippines across the Pacific Ocean.
+It carries the iSIM-90, a small high-resolution binocular telescope for Earth observation.
+The satellite consists of 16 cubes, each 10 cm wide, measuring 20 cm in width and 40 cm in height, with deployable solar panels.
+It was successfully launched on May 25, 2022, from Cape Canaveral Space Force Station as part of SpaceX's Transporter-5 mission.
+Subsequently, the satellite became part of an agreement with Armenia's Geocosmos company, adopting the name Armsat-1.